-- Turn OFF the gas supply to all other gas-burning appliances except the furnace. - 2.
+- 1. Turn OFF the gas supply to all other gas-burning appliances except the furnace. - 2.
 While the furnace is operating at high fire rate, time and record one complete revolution of the gas meter dial, measuring the smallest quantity, usually the dial that indicates 1/2 cu. ft. per revolution.
-You will use this number to calculate the quantity of gas in cubic ft. if the furnace would consume if it ran steadily for one hour (3600 seconds).
+You will use this number to calculate the quantity of gas in cubic ft. if the furnace would consume if it ran steadily for one hour (3600 seconds). - 3.
+If the 1/2 cu. ft. dial was used, multiply your number x 2.

-3. If the 1/2 cu. ft. dial was used, multiply your number by two.
-EXAMPLE: If it takes 23 seconds to complete one revolution of the 1/2 ft. dial ($23 \times 2 = 46$).
+EXAMPLE: If it took 23 seconds to complete one revolution of the 1/2 ft. dial (23 x 2 = 46).